All About Drawings

 2. When your list is finished, get a good piece of sketch paper and lightly sketch in each of the items, all over the page.

-3. Use curved lines, zigzags and some straight lines to section off each drawing.
+3. Use curved lines, zigzags and some straight lines to section off each item.

-5. Now, you have to use a contrasting design inside your sketch to the one you are using around it.
+5. You need to use a contrasting design inside your sketch to the one you are using around it.

-6. You can use a thicker felt tip pen to color in larger bits.
+6. You can use a thicker felt tip pen to color in larger bits (this also gives good contrast).

-7. Then, in each section around each drawing, use whatever pattern you like.
+7. In each section and around every item, use whatever pattern you like.
 You can have brickwork, stars, stippling, cross hatching, anything that you are inspired to use.

 An Excerpt From My List: